cyberianzed/syllabusweb/README.md

 # Syllabusweb

 A webpage for displaying syllabus..
-Part of web programming assignemts
+Part of web programming assignment